SnehaGithub/PersuasiveChatbotApp/README.md

 npm install firebase

 ## API/Secret Keys
-You will need to add API keys for OpenAI as well as Firebase configuration in ChatApp.js and api.py.
+You will need to create a .env file for both the React app (OpenAI key as well as Firebase configuration) as well as the Flask app (OpenAI key and CORS secret).

 ## Exporting Data
 Go to Firebase console -> Realtime Database